andrew-bibb/tictactoe/README.md

 # Tic Tac Toe
-A tic-tac-toe game with a QT user interface.
+An unbeatable tic-tac-toe game with a QT user interface.
+This program uses the minimax algorithm to calculate the computers best move.
+This makes it unbeatable.
+You may draw, but you will not win.

-NOTE: If you are reading this the program is not done.
+Note:

-The primary purpose of this program is for me to learn vim.
-All the editing is is being done using vim.
-When I'm finished hopefully I'll be efficient programming in vim and also have an unbeatable tic-tac-toe game.
+I am aware that the world hardly needs another tic-tac-toe game.
+I wanted to learn how to use VIM and the only way to do that is to use it.
+This program I thought would be about the right size to use for this learning experience.